Types

 const: 'drink'

-The type property has a const value of drink the SDK will be generated with this field not being available to set as the value drink will always be transmitted.
-Then const getters will be generated for accessing the value if required.
+The type property has a const value of drink, so the SDK will be generated with this field as non-configurable, as the value drink will always be transmitted.
+A const getter will be generated to access the value if required.

 For example: